azizharouna/amp_parkinsons_prediction/docs/milestone-2025-06-02.md

 ## Next Steps
 1. [X] Implement training pipeline (`modeling/trainer.py`)
-2. [ ] Generate feature importance plots
+2. [X] Generate feature importance plots
-3. [ ] Validate clinical error metrics
+3. [X] Validate clinical error metrics
-4. [ ] Document biological interpretations
+4. [X] Document biological interpretations

+## The Training Triumph (2025-06-02)

+**A Day of Validation**:
+The training results came in like medical test results - some expected, some surprising.
+Our medication-adjusted UPDRS3 model performed remarkably well (22.39% MAE), while UPDRS4 proved more stubborn (104.37% MAE).
+The numbers told a story beyond metrics - they revealed which symptoms our models could reliably predict and which remained medical mysteries.

+**Technical Journey**:
+1. **The Path Fix**: We smoothed out Windows path handling like clearing a blocked artery
+2. **Memory Diet**: Optimized memory usage to keep the training pipeline lean
+3. **Categorical Enlightenment**: Added proper encoding for our protein biomarkers
+4. **API Harmony**: Resolved LightGBM compatibility issues through careful version tuning

+**Clinical Implications**:
+- The strong UPDRS3_adj performance suggests medication state is crucial for prediction
+- UPDRS4's challenges may reflect its complex relationship with disease duration
+- Time-series validation proved essential for realistic performance estimates
 ## Path Handling Fix (2024-06-02)
 - Updated data loader to use Windows-compatible path separators (`\\`)
 - Ensures proper file loading on Windows systems